Europeanization Beyond Process

 Independent policy research organizations from Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, and Serbia that strengthen democratic processes by identifying political, economic, and social problems, and researching them in a non-partisan and policy-relevant way are eligible to participate in this program.
 The program further supports the interaction of policy research organizations with governments to advance better policy responses, to involve nongovernmental stakeholders in policy debates, and disseminate their research findings widely.

-There are two different types of visits that organizations can apply for: scoping and advocacy visits.
+There are two different types of online visits that organizations can apply for: scoping and advocacy visits.
 Scoping visits are intended for organizations that have no or very limited experience in Berlin’s political scene.
 The idea is to get a better understanding of Berlin’s political landscape and to make first contact with relevant stakeholders and interlocuters.
 Advocacy visits are intended for organizations that have already engaged in similar activities in Berlin and are therefore better able to communicate a tailored message to identified interlocuters in Berlin.
-Organizations conducting an advocacy visit in Berlin are expected to prepare a short policy brief (max.
-5 pages) two weeks in advance of their visit, which will be distributed among their interlocutors before their meetings.
+Organizations conducting an advocacy visit are expected to prepare a short policy brief (max.
+5 pages) in advance of their visit, which will be distributed among their interlocutors before their meetings.

-Individuals that make up the visiting delegations from successful applications should be assuming responsibilities in the organization’s leadership or senior research activities.
+Individuals that make up the delegations from successful applications should be assuming responsibilities in the organization’s leadership or senior research activities.
 Participants are expected to be experts in their respective fields and should therefore have several years of professional experience in research, leadership, advocacy, or politics.

 The data you submit throughout your application to this program will be used exclusively in accordance with the EU General Data Protection Regulation (EU-DSGVO) for the aim of carrying out the Institute’s purpose as described in § 2 of the Statutes of Association of the Aspen Institute Deutschland e.V., and do not serve any commercial purpose.